Methw/support/src/content/addresses/creating-new-accounts-for-eth-and-tokens.md

 ---%

-MyCrypto is a front end interface that enables you to interact directly with the Ethereum blockchain.
+ClassicEtherWallet is a front end interface that enables you to interact directly with the Ethereum blockchain.

 Any Ethereum address can receive and store Ethereum-based tokens ("ERC-20" tokens).